robmsmt/KerasDeepSpeech/iOS/README.md

 There are two methods to get kDS on iOS:

- 1. Core ML - note this currently has an issue with RNNs
+ 1. Core ML - note this HAD an issue with RNNs it's been fixed so we will update this once it's been retested.

      1. Run `convert_keras_to_coreml.py` this will require setting arg to set the correct checkpoint path.
 This:
       1. Loads the pre-trained model into memory based on the checkpoint path